|

 three- and four-digit cycles.

-From n=20 to n=32 the last two digits of the senary number are shown in
+From n=20 to n=32 the last two digits of the denary number

-blue, because this is only the beginning of a (second) twenty-term final
+are shown in blue, because this is only the beginning of a (second)

 For the same reason the last five digits of the binary number are shown in

-that this is the beginning of a (second) thirty-two-term final five-digit
+evidence) that this is the beginning of a (second) thirty-two-term final

 |